CEDEL2: Corpus Escrito del Español L2 (version 3)

 Rationale

 In CEDEL2 we investigate how people learn Spanish.
-That is why we collected a large database (=corpus) of written (and some spoken) texts produced by learners of Spanish.
-This is called a ‘learner corpus’ or ‘L2 corpus’.
+That is why we collected a large database (=corpus) of written and spoken texts produced by learners of Spanish.
+This is called a 'learner corpus' or 'L2 corpus'.

-The corpus is intended to be beneficial for linguists, researchers and teachers/learners of Spanish, as well as those interested in other uses of learner corpora (computational linguists, course material designers, etc).
+The corpus is intended to be a useful tool for linguists, researchers and teachers/learners of Spanish, as well as those interested in other uses of learner corpora (computational linguists, course material designers, etc).

 Several thousand speakers have participated online from universities and schools all over the world (USA, UK, Japan, Spain, Italy, Germany, Greece, Russia, various Arabic countries, etc.).
 You can also participate online at http://learnercorpora.com